lplpibp/HKU5_binder_design/README.md

 ### Step 4.
 Structure Prediction

 Predict binder structures using AlphaFold3.
-Only models with the highest confidence (pLDDT) were retained for downstream analysis.
+Only models with good iPTM were retained for downstream analysis.

 ---